Agin-DropDisco/Sample-Figment/README.md

 #### Smart Contracts
 * How to write & deploy smart contract on Polygon
 * How to create, test and Run unit-testing for smart contracts
-* How to Interacts with smart contracts
 * How to verify a smart contract
-* How to create Root chain smart contract:: refers to either Goerli or Ethereum Mainnet
-* How to create Custom Child chain smart contract:: refers to either Matic Mumbai or Matic Matic Mainnet
-* How to Transfer of assets from Ethereum/Goerli to Matic/Mumbai and back using MataMask
-#### Bridge
-* How to transfer ERC-20 assets to Polygon using Polygon PoS Bridge ( Root Token --> Child Token)
 #### DEFI
 * How to create an AMM on Polygon
 * How to create a DEX on Polygon